-The intervention strategy must be explained and the student must indicate whether or not they agree to abide by the terms.
+The intervention strategy must be explained, and the student must indicate whether they agree to abide by the terms.
 All parties, including the student must sign the intervention strategy.
 The document will be placed in the student's file.
-At the time that the intervention strategy is agreed to, the student will be made aware that further unsatisfactory attendance will lead to the student being reported to the Department of Immigration and Border Protection (DIBP) which may lead to the cancellation of his/her visa, depending on the outcome of any appeals.
-A record of all intervention measures implemented and all relevant documentation will be kept in the students file.
+At the time that the intervention strategy is agreed to, the student will be made aware that further unsatisfactory attendance will lead to the student being reported to the Department of Home Affairs which may lead to the cancellation of his/her visa, depending on the outcome of any appeals.
+A record of all intervention measures implemented, and all relevant documentation will be kept in the student's file.

-Should an International Student for a second compulsory study period miss five (5) consecutive study days or fall below the 80% attendance requirement, Byron Yoga Centre will notify the student of their intention to report them via the Provider Registration and International Student Management System (PRISMS) and provide the student with an opportunity to appeal (20 day period).
+Should an International Student for a second compulsory study period miss five (5) consecutive study days or fall below the 80% attendance requirement, Byron Yoga Centre will notify the student of their intention to report them via the Provider Registration and International Student Management System (PRISMS) and provide the student with an opportunity to appeal (20-day period).

-Immediately following the 20 working days where the student has not submitted a request to appeal or after the appeals process is completed and the original decision stands, the student will be reported to DIBP via PRISMS with the approval of the RTO CEO.
-Byron Yoga Centre will report the student within five (5) working days of finalising the decision to report.
-Byron Yoga Centre may decide not to report a student for breaching their attendance requirements if it deems that the student is clearly and without question, meeting satisfactory course progress.
+Immediately following the 20 working days where the student has not submitted a request to appeal or after the appeals process is completed and the original decision stands, the student will be reported to DHA via PRISMS with the approval of the RTO CEO.
+Byron Yoga Centre will report the student within five question, meeting satisfactory course progress.
 This includes passing all units in a study semester.
-Byron Yoga Centre may question its trainers for further evidence regarding a student's progress and use this as part of its decision making process.
-The decision not to report a student for breaching attendance requirements sits solely with Byron Yoga Centre.
+Byron Yoga Centre may question its trainers for further evidence regarding a student's progress and use this as part of its decision